expo/fyi/first-android-submission.md

 [<img src="./assets/first-android-submission/05-create-release.png" width="800" />](./assets/first-android-submission/05-create-release.png)

 7. Opt in to app signing by Google Play.
-Althought it's not necessary, this will let you upload your app when you lose your Android Keystore.
+Althought it's not necessary, this will let you upload your app if you somehow happen to lose your Android Keystore.
 Click the **CONTINUE** button.

 [<img src="./assets/first-android-submission/06-google-app-signing.png" width="800" />](./assets/first-android-submission/06-google-app-signing.png)